StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-report-templates/add-remove-widgets-case-report-template.md

 <!-- md:permission `manageCaseReportTemplate` --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for adding and removing widgets in a [case report template](about-case-report-templates.md) in TheHive.
+Add and remove widgets in a [case report template](about-case-report-templates.md) to customize what information appears in your case reports in TheHive.
+Widgets are configurable components that display specific case data in different formats.

 ## Add widgets in a case report template